Alexsandra-m-silva/uniOfLondonProjects/README.md

 # uniOfLondonProjects
-Repository for subject Introduction to Programming from University of London 2024
+Repository for subject Introduction to Programming from Goldsmiths, University of London 2024

 # Javascript library
 In this course we will be using js and p5js library